White Paper |

 Some argue sharing the public cloud amongst thousands of users depletes security.
 Agio wholeheartedly disagrees.
 As trailblazers of the public cloud movement, we argue the public cloud is more secure than the private cloud could ever be.

 On the surface, it makes sense why some would think the private cloud is safer.
 A private cloud is just that — private — meaning it’s only available for some people to access.
-For example, Agio’s private cloud only allows access to our customers.
+For example, when Agio maintained a private cloud, only access to our customers was allowed.
 This privacy is comforting to some companies, but it shuts out the investments in security only companies the size of Microsoft or Google can invest in.

 The business case for switching to the public cloud is also undeniable.